Old Man of Coniston: Mining

-Influence
+Cultural influences

 The Old Man of Coniston is the inspiration for the so-called Kanchenjunga, the Lake District mountain Arthur Ransome's Swallows and Amazons climb in the Swallows and Amazons novel Swallowdale.
 The slate quarries and copper mines inspired Pigeon Post, a later novel in the same series.
 The Old Man of Coniston is also a principal location in the 2020 fantasy young adult novel The Left-Handed Booksellers of London by Garth Nix.

+The Aetherius Society considers it to be one of its 19 holy mountains.